-Secure Mobile Architecture Type 1 to speed wireless networks installation for feds
+Secure Mobile Architecture Type 1 will speed wireless networks installation for federal intelligence and civilian agencies.

 Harris and Cisco are teaming up to speed the installation of Type 1 secure wireless networks for federal intelligence and civilian agencies, company officials announced this week.
 Type 1 wireless devices meet federal requirements for data confidentiality, user and device authentication and intrusion detection.